-Check your EC2 security groups for inbound rules that allow unrestricted access (i.e. 0.0.0.0/0 or ::/0) to TCP port 445 and restrict access to only those IP addresses that require it in order to implement the principle of least privilege and reduce the possibility of a breach.
-Common Internet File System (CIFS) port 445 is used by client/server applications to provide shared access to files, printers and communications between network nodes directly over TCP (without NetBIOS) in Microsoft Windows Server 2003 and later.
-CIFS is based on the enhanced version of Server Message Block (SMB) protocol for internet/intranet file sharing, developed by Microsoft: https://goo.gl/VJyR8O.
+Check your Amazon EC2 security groups for inbound rules that allow unrestricted access (i.e. 0.0.0.0/0 or ::/0) on TCP port 445 in order to reduce the attack surface and protect the EC2 instances associated with your security groups.
+Common Internet File System (CIFS) port 445 is used by client/server applications to provide shared access to files, printers, and communications between network nodes directly over TCP (without NetBIOS) in Microsoft Windows Server 2003 and later.
+CIFS is based on the enhanced version of Server Message Block (SMB) protocol for internet/intranet file sharing, developed by Microsoft.

 This rule can help you with the following compliance standards: